 In September 2012, Google acquired Nik Software.
 At the time this was largely thought to be to enable Google to get hold of Snapseed, an excellent (and popular) mobile image editing app.

 Nik Collection continued to be popular, possibly helped by the fact that in early 2016, Google made it free to download.
-However, in Spring 2017 when Google confirmed that it wouldn’t develop the software any further, the nails were made ready for the Nik Collection coffin.
+However, in Spring 2017 when Google confirmed that it wouldn’t develop the software any further, the nails were made ready for Nik Collection’s coffin.

 Then in October 2017, there was a ray of sunlight.
 DxO, the developer of the widely respected optical correction software now called PhotoLab, announced that it had bought Nik Collection from Google.
 Hurrah!
 This seemed like a really positive move.

-Over the last 6 months, DxO’s developers have been working on Nik Collection, ironing out all the bugs that had plagued the software since its period of neglect.
+DxO’s developers have worked on Nik Collection to iron out all the bugs that had plagued the software since its period of neglect.